The VeggieTales Show: Production

-Due to the high number of iTunes digital downloads for the pilot, “The Best Christmas Gift”, as well as the large number of DVDs sold in the first two weeks of its release, TBN ordered an additional eight episodes for the first season on November 1, 2019, bringing the total number of episodes to 26.
+Due to the high number of iTunes digital downloads for the pilot, "The Best Christmas Gift", as well as the large number of DVDs sold in the first two weeks of its release, TBN ordered an additional eight episodes for the first season on November 1, 2019, bringing the total number of episodes to 26.

 Distribution

 In 2019, Yippee TV became the exclusive streaming service of The VeggieTales Show, with the plan of releasing episodes monthly and through 2022.
 The Christmas special premiered on TBN On Christmas Day of 2019.
 The rest of the series did not begin to broadcast on TBN until January 2022 on Saturday mornings.
 In February 2022, Big Idea and NBCUniversal partnered with Minno, a Christian children's streaming platform, to stream the series.

 Select episodes have been released on DVD, including the pilot episode The Best Christmas Gift in 2019 and three episodes within the Fruit of the Spirit Stories Vol. 1 in 2021.
+In April 2025, a complete series DVD was released featuring all 26 episodes.